bdavisdotcom/6502-computer/README.md

 Thanks to George Foot for his crtc VGA videos: https://www.youtube.com/@GeorgeFoot/videos

+Thanks to https://github.com/rweather/stackable-6502-computer for his design and samples of his PCBs!

 ## What this is
 This is the bios/firmware for a Ben Eater style WD 65C02 8-bit computer build with a VGA character display.
 This design is built with:
 * TTL logic chips